 Since Phoenician sea traders left so little by way of written record about themselves, we are left with the voluminous writings of Romans, Greeks, Persians, Egyptians, Hebrews and others who dutifully recorded their many interactions with those early people.
 All of these societies faced difficult situations during which Phoenician trade enabled them to get through to the glory days that lay ahead.
 Even in good times, great wealth arrived aboard those cedar ships, and scribes were moved to pour forth the fascinating events of those days.

 During these revelatory moments when scribes were not talking in self-conscious manner about themselves and their own society, they revealed things about other societies which would not normally have come to light.
-This is the path followed by the book Phoenician Secrets: Exploring the Ancient Mediterranean, which is therefore not exclusively about one society but — of necessity — is about all the societies of the ancient Mediterranean.
+This is the path followed by the book Phoenicians: Lebanon’s Epic Heritage, which is therefore not exclusively about one society but — of necessity — is about all the societies of the ancient Mediterranean.

 For example, consider the interaction between societies that occurred when young Greece emerged from its Dark Age and reached out to establish colonies in places such as Sicily.
 Here the Greek historian Thucydides wrote about the deeds of his own people, but since no Greek foot had yet stepped upon Sicily during the time he described, he shared a view of the Phoenicians and local Sicels as well.
 The great city of Syracuse traced its origin to these days.